bassem931/Storefront-backend/README.md

 ### Package instructions

 all the dependencies required is defined in the package.json file.
 To install use 'npm install' or 'yarn install' if you have yarn installed globally

+### set up database

+#### To set up the database follow the steps below

+- connect to postgres user or any other superuser using (psql -U postgres) -enter user password
+  **Database**
+- create 2 databases for the store one for test and one for dev. in the future another one can be created for production use these sql queries:
+- CREATE DATABASE store_db;
+- CREATE DATABASE store_db_test;
+  **User**
+- create user using sql query (CREATE USER store_user WITH PASSWORD pass123;)
+- grant privileges for user to be able to access database use these sql queries:
+- GRANT ALL PRIVILEGES ON DATABASE store_db TO store_user;
+- GRANT ALL PRIVILEGES ON DATABASE store_db_test TO store_user;

+After these steps the databases are created and a user with access to the database is created.
+The next step is to run the migrations using the script yarn migrate-up to create the tables. yarn migrate-down will drop all tables

 ## Required Technologies